lhagan/PlainReader/README.md

 **Mac users**: just [download the Mac App](https://github.com/downloads/lhagan/PlainReader/PlainReader.zip)!

 **Everyone else**: PlainReader's only dependency is Python, so just [grab the source code](https://github.com/lhagan/PlainReader/zipball/master), run `python serv.py` in your terminal and point your browser at [http://localhost:8181](http://localhost:8181).
-Note that PlainReader may not work on Windows right now, but fixing this is in the plan.

 **IMPORTANT:** don't run PlainReader on a computer/server that's open to the internet or on an untrusted LAN.
-If your computer isn't firewalled, anyone on your network can access your feeds while you're logged in.
+If your computer isn't firewalled, anyone on your network can access your feeds while PlainReader is running and logged in.

 ## Roadmap